 Kitchens need to work hard and be a practical space as well as offer you that feeling of joy whilst being in it.
 Cooking is not my favourite job, it’s a chore for me, so having a kitchen I enjoy being in helps me get through it.
 And then there’s the issue of space.
 Not everyone is lucky enough to have big kitchens that can afford an island or a bar area with stools.
 My kitchen is certainly on the small side – something characteristic of a narrow Victorian home.

 But I’m happy to say that I ended up with a kitchen I love.
 It also is my most popular space on Instagram.
 I thought I’d share the 4 tips I used to create it.
+By the way, don’t forget to download my free resources that will help you design your own interiors and grow your Instagram account!

 There is an array of choices out there.
 Much like choosing from a menu offering a thousand dishes, choosing a colour scheme can be off-putting.
 I decided to keep my choices simple: do you want to go light or dark or a mixture of both?
 If it helps, write down your reasons under each choice.
 Once you have decided on whether light or dark or mixture, you can think of colours.
 I tend to be intuitive with this and go with what colours I like.
 My favourite colours.
 Those that make me happy for some reason I can’t exactly articulate.